SDK Quick Start

 Scoping & channel routing

 Each rule can optionally be scoped to a specific provider, model, project, or API key, or left org-wide.
-You can also route individual rules to different Slack channels instead of the default.
+You can also route individual rules to different destinations instead of the default channel.

 Deduplication